-Distinction (85-100%) Merit (75-84%) Pass (65-74%) Demonstrating secure rudimentary and contextual knowledge in relation to the performances.
+Demonstrating secure rudimentary and contextual knowledge in relation to the performances.
 A clear and considered personal response to learning and performing the repertoire.
 A broad, wide-ranging understanding of the historical context, which, at Grades 7 and 8, extends beyond the confines of the repertoire performed.
 A clear understanding of matters relating to musicality and interpretation.
 Confident responses, accurate and well communicated.

 Mostly assured in terms of rudimentary and contextual knowledge.
-A mostly well-consider personal response to learning and performing the repertoire.
-Significant understanding of the historical context, which, at Grade 7 and 8, extends beyond the confines of the repertoire performed.
+A mostly well-considered personal response to learning and performing the repertoire.
+Significant understanding of the historical context, which, at Grades 7 and 8, extends beyond the confines of the repertoire performed.
 A good understanding of matters relating to musicality and interpretation.
-Generally well- expressed answers, if a little hesitant. response to learning and performing the repertoire.
+Generally well-expressed answers, if a little hesitant.

+Some understanding of rudimentary and contextual knowledge.
+A reasonably well-considered personal response to learning and performing the repertoire.
 Some understanding of the historical context which, at Grades 7 and 8, extends beyond the confines of the repertoire performed.
 Some understanding of matters relating to musicality and interpretation.
-A reasonable level of
+A reasonable level of articulacy, perhaps combined with some hesitation.
+Prompting may be required.